YodasWs/gulp-dom/README.md

 The MIT License (MIT)

-Copyright (c) 2014 - Trygve Lie - post@trygve-lie.com
+Copyright © 2014 — Trygve Lie

+Copyright © 2021 — Sam Grundman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal